 Loading....

-President Trump’s FY26 budget proposal will worsen the nation’s fair and affordable housing crisis.
-As everyday Americans face an escalating fair and affordable housing crisis, the President’s FY 26 budget proposes a 44 percent cut to critical HUD programs, including eliminating the local Fair Housing Initiatives Program (FHIP), which funds local nonprofits that ensure access to housing opportunity free of discrimination for seniors, disabled veterans, survivors of sexual harassment, families with children, and people of color, and more ; allocating only $26 million for the state/local Fair Housing Assistance Program (FHAP) with no new money to make up for cutting other fair housing programs despite 12 states and many localities not having FHAP-funded agencies; and allocating only $55 million for HUD’s Office of Fair Housing and Equal Opportunity (FHEO) which represents a cut of $31 million from its current budget at a time when fair housing issues are escalating and the office is already under-resourced.
+The Administration's FY26 budget proposal will worsen the nation’s fair and affordable housing crisis.
+As everyday Americans face an escalating fair and affordable housing crisis, the Administration's FY 26 budget proposes eliminating the local Fair Housing Initiatives Program (FHIP), which funds local nonprofits that ensure access to housing opportunity free of discrimination for seniors, disabled veterans, survivors of sexual harassment, families with children, and people of color, and more; and allocating only $55 million for HUD’s Office of Fair Housing and Equal Opportunity (FHEO) which represents a cut of $31 million from its current budget at a time when fair housing issues are escalating and the office is already under-resourced.

-Tell Congress to fully fund essential fair housing programs!
+Tell Congress to maintain essential funding for fair housing programs!

 Now is not the time to cut critical funding for fair housing programs.
-In 2023 – the most recent reporting year for comprehensive fair housing complaint data – 34,150 fair housing complaints were received by private fair housing organizations, FHAP agencies, HUD and DOJ, representing the highest number of complaints ever reported in a single year, 3.5 percent higher than the number of complaints reported in 2022.
-FHIP funded organizations processed 75.52 percent of all complaints, while FHAP agencies processed 19.26 percent of all complaints.
+In 2024 – the most recent reporting year for comprehensive fair housing complaint data – 32,321 fair housing complaints were received by private fair housing organizations, FHAP agencies, HUD and DOJ, representing one of the highest in more than two decades.
+FHIP funded organizations processed 74.12 percent of all complaints, while FHAP agencies processed 20.90 percent of all complaints.

-As the nation is in the throes of a fair and affordable housing crisis, persistent housing discrimination, and increased homelessness, Congress must act to provide the highest possible amount for HUD appropriations and fully fund our nation’s fair housing programs for FY26.
+As the nation is in the throes of a fair and affordable housing crisis, persistent housing discrimination, and increased homelessness, Congress maintain funding for essential fair housing programs, especially $56 million for the crucial Fair Housing Initiatives Program (FHIP) and $26 million for the Fair Housing Assistance Program.

 Why does this matter?
 The President’s budget proposal falls short of what is needed to effectively support local communities in their efforts to ensure equitable housing opportunities and help victims of housing discrimination to be made whole.
 As a result, disabled veterans and seniors requiring accessible housing opportunities, families with children looking to rent an apartment free of discrimination, women seeking to live without sexual abuse from landlords, and people seeking to buy a home free of racial harassment will all be adversely impacted.